 Joint ownership of a contract doesn't mean the non-annuitant owner is automatically named the successor annuitant for the contract.
 If the intention is for the contract to continue after the annuitant dies, a successor annuitant must be named.
+If the owner who is the annuitant dies and a successor annuitant has not been named, the contract will end and the death benefit will be paid to the beneficiaries even if there is a living owner.

 Joint owners under Quebec law are referred to as undivided co-owners and, while they own the contract, they share its rights and benefits.
 It's the equivalent of "tenants in common".
 There is no equivalent to joint owners with rights of survivorship in the province of Quebec; however, spouses can name each other as subrogated owner of their share, allowing the surviving spouse to take full ownership of the contract when one of them dies.
+A successor annuitant will still need to be named in order for the contract to continue after the primary annuitant dies.